gourlaysama/bcdiff/README.md

 # bcdiff

-bcdiff is a command-line JVM bytecode diff tool written in Scala.
+bcdiff is a command-line JVM class file diff tool written in Scala.

 bcdiff supports:

+ * showing the differences in metadata between two class files (name, flags, implemented interfaces...),
- * diffing the content of methods with the same name and signature between two class files,
+ * diffing the content (bytecode) of matching methods (methods with the same name and signature) between two class files, in a clever, label-aware way,
- * statistics on the difference between two class files (`--stat` and `--shortstat`),
+ * displaying shorter statistics on the difference between two class files (`--stat` and `--shortstat`),
  * colored output (`--color` is on by default, `--nocolor` to disable),
- * and... that's all for now, but there is more to come.
+ * and... that's all for now, but there is more to come!

 # Quick example